Thirteen school children were announced today as statewide winners in the Give Wildlife a Chance Poster Contest.

-More than 1,500 kindergarten through fifth-grade students from 33 public schools, private schools and homeschool groups participated in the 27th annual conservation art competition, according to the Georgia Department of Natural Resources and the State Botanical Garden at the University of Georgia.
+More than 1,300 kindergarten through fifth-grade students from 28 public schools, private schools and homeschool groups took part in the 29th annual conservation art competition held by the Georgia Department of Natural Resources and the State Botanical Garden of Georgia.

 Statewide winners in the four grade divisions include:

 - First: Harper White, age 6, Tabula Rasa The Language Academy, Atlanta